0xScratch/Nexbizn/README.md

 ***Nexbizn*** is a platform built on **Optimism** empowering brands to harness the power of NFTs for impactful marketing campaigns.
 It is made up of two words ***Next*** and ***Business***

+## Achievements

+- One of the winners of the ***"Polkadot Hackathon"*** held by [Encode club](https://www.encode.club).
+It was a great experience and I learnt a lot during this hackathon.
+Thanks to the team for organizing such a great event!
+- Launched on Optimism network during [Backdrop Build V3](https://backdropbuild.com/)

 ## Visual Tour (Pictorial Walkthrough)

 !["Home Page"](/frontend/public/first.png)